Hitarth-7/python-assignment-CS253/README.md

 - A line plot of sorted X values against their corresponding Y values.
 3. Enhance clarity by adding:
 - Proper plot titles.
 - Axis labels for better understanding.
 - Legends (if applicable).
-4. Allow user customization:
+- Allows user customization:
 - The number of data points (N).
-- The range of values for X. 5.
-Ensure reproducibility by setting a random seed.
+- The range of values for X.
+- Ensure reproducibility by setting a random seed.

 ### Function Definitions for Random Dataset Generator and Preprocessor